When Machine Unlearning Jeopardizes Privacy: Privacy Degradation Measurement

 \section{Privacy Degradation Measurement}

 In this paper, we aim to evaluate to what extent machine unlearning may degrade the membership privacy of an individual whose data sample has been deleted from the training set (we also call this the \target sample).
-Specifically, we want to quantify the additional privacy degradation \method has over \mlleak (or the improvement of membership inference) in order to measure the unintended information leakage due to data deletion in machine learning.
-To this end, we propose two privacy degradation metrics that measure the difference of the confidence levels of \method and \mlleak in predicting the right membership status of the \target sample.
+Specifically, we want to quantify the additional privacy degradation \method brings over \mlleak (or the improvement of membership inference) in order to measure the unintended information leakage due to data deletion in machine learning.
+To this end, we propose two privacy degradation metrics that measure the difference in the confidence levels of \method and \mlleak when predicting the correct membership status of the \target sample.

-Given $n$ \target samples $x^1$ to $x^n$, define $p_u^i$ as the confidence of \method for classifying $x^i$ as a member, and $p_m^i$ as the confidence of \mlleak.
+Given $n$ \target samples $x^1$ to $x^n$, define $p_u^i$ as the confidence of \method in classifying $x^i$ as a member, and $p_m^i$ as the confidence of \mlleak.
 Let $b^i$ be the true status of $x^i$, i.e., $b^i=1$ if $x^i$ is a member, and $b^i=0$ otherwise.
 With that, we define the following two metrics: